AnTSaSk/AnTSaSk/README.md

 - 🚀 I'm a __Lead Front-end Developer__ working at [@Arneogroup](https://arneogroup.com/) since 2020 *(previously Front-end Developer at [@Adfab](https://adfab.fr/))*
 - ♥️ Meticulous about code quality, performance, eco-conception - I really love to optimize/enhance code
 - ✨ Had a huge interest about open-source (motivated to do!) and newly about web3, webgl/3D
-- 📫 You can contact me at [alexis.bessonweb@gmail.com](mailto:alexis.bessonweb@gmail.com) to discuss about open-source projet/idea or just about dev things!
+- 📫 You can contact me on any social media/my email [me@alexis-besson.dev](mailto:me@alexis-besson.dev) to discuss about open-source projet/idea or just about dev things!

 #### Social media